 That happy vision of family life exerts daily pressure.

 Homeschooling thrives when we shift from power over our kids to power with them–building empathetic relationships where the parent and child are partners in learning.”

 Von Trap family we will never be.
 (My inability to sew clothes from curtains is certain evidence.
 Our inconsistent family harmony would be another.)

-And I will aspire to growing and learning and expect that we’ll all continue growing and learning as a family this upcoming homeschool year.
+And I will aspire to grow and learn and expect that we’ll all continue growing and learning as a family this upcoming homeschool year.

 People also ask: